Part 1: Navigating the Lovely Loop: Discovering Arashiyama’s Hidden Gems

 • Website: https://yusai.kyoto/

 • Hours: 10:00 AM – 5:00 PM.
 The gallery operates on a reservation priority basis with an admission fee of ¥2,000.
 Make reservations here.
-Please note that admission is only for junior high school age or above.
+Please note that children ages 0-12 are not admitted.

-• Activities: Take your time exploring the gallery, enjoy a quiet walk around the premises, or sit quietly to enjoy a cup of matcha tea.
+• Activities: Take your time exploring the gallery and admiring Okuda's textiles, enjoy a quiet walk around the riverside premises, and sit quietly to enjoy a cup of matcha tea (included in your ¥2,000 admission fee).
+Many visitors find the tactile experience of examining the silk textiles particularly memorable—don't hesitate to ask staff if you may touch the displayed pieces.